testit-tms/adapters-java/testit-java-commons/Readme.md

 ```

 # How to add an attachment for a failed test?
-You need to implement AfterTestExecutionCallback interface (depends on test framework).
+You need to implement the AfterTestExecutionCallback interface (depends on test framework).
 For example:

 ```java